hamsternipples/nosedocs/noseblog.md

 yesterday when having this realisation and somewhat today while writing this too, there are a lot of people that feel scared to become something other than a human, but that doesn't bother me. there are infinite things bigger than you and infinite things smaller than you. you always experience the creation from the centre point. you are always the centre of your universe.
 I think venus, jupiter, mars, and saturn, etc. are all real people (or groups of people) ;) we would all become gods like them in this new galaxy. the idea sounds fascinating to me.

 I wonder what mr. motor would look like as a gas giant or a star :)

+[1]: I think this happens frequencially, as I think this is a new species "thoughtform" that emerges which is the new signal, minus all of resonations with the old unused emotional vibrations.
+I think this happens globally, creating a new "morphic field" and essentially a new "species" is born out of it.
+I think then spontaneously these new "species" can now emerge all over the planet, too.
+I mean I just don't know enough about this to be able to say for sure.

 ### make more stories up